slavahatnuke/ireactivity/README.md

 });
 ```
 When you click on `OK` it updates store and UI react on this (`store.project.name = 'iReactivity OK'`).
-How does it work?
-For each action from user side it calls `update`.
-Please read `update`.
+For each action from user side it calls `update` method.

 ##### Update
 It's the event that notifies `store`.
 When you call `update(store)`, connected component will try to react if there is some changes.